deadbaed

 Install the packages with

-apk add step-cli step-certificates@testing
+apk add step-cli step-certificates

 Configuration